lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

         worker.worker_id=MY_WORKER_ID

-Here, we use volume mapping provided by the docker run command to process datasets.
+Here, we use volume mapping provided by the docker run command to provide an output directory.
-A docker container itself is not considered to be a good place to store your data.
+A docker container itself is not considered to be a good place to store data.
-Volume mapping allows the container to work with the filesystem of the host system.
+Volume mapping allows the worker to interact with the filesystem of the host system.

-The Lightly worker requires that an `{OUTPUT_DIR}` is specified where it can store the results from all computations made by the container.
+The Lightly worker requires that an `{OUTPUT_DIR}` is specified where it can store the results of all the computations.
 See `Reporting`_ and `Worker Output`_ for additional information.
 The worker requires **read and write access** to this directory.

 .. warning:: Docker volume or port mappings always follow the scheme that you first